yvonen-s/tw-us-nationid/README.md

 This project uses Taiwanese Election and Democratization polling data, public U.S. federal government military spending data and the third party Polity Score metric for assessing democratic/autocratic governance to explore the following questions:

-- How have Taiwanese people's political attitudes towards **Cross-strait relations** (specifically, declaring indepence vs. pursuing reunification) and **government handling of national defense** changed over time?
-Are there any relationships between the two?
+- How have Taiwanese people's political attitudes towards **Cross-strait relations** (specifically, declaring indepence vs. pursuing reunification), **government handling of national defense** and the **urgency of these issues** changed over time?
+Are there any relationships between the three?
 - How has the amount of **U.S. military aid to Taiwan** changed over time, and how does this compare to the trends in Taiwanese political attitudes?
 - Do these trends in Taiwanese political attitudes have any relation to the **development of Taiwanese democratic governance**?
 - (_maaaaybe_) Considering Taiwan's public perception as a symbol of democracy, what are the governance qualities of its few diplomatic allies?